 PRS Processing Window: A time window during which UE may perform PRS measurement inside the active DL BWP with the same numerology as the active DL BWP without measurement gap.

+Ranging/Sidelink Positioning: AS functionality enabling ranging-based services and sidelink positioning as in TS 23.586 [xx].

 RedCap UE: A UE with reduced capabilities as specified in clause 4.2.21.1 in TS 38.306 [25].

 Serving Cell: A PCell, a PSCell, or an SCell in TS 38.331 [5].

-Sidelink transmission information: Sidelink transmission information included in an SCI for an SL-SCH transmission as specified in clause 8.3 and 8.4 of TS 38.212 [9] consists of Sidelink HARQ information including NDI, RV, Sidelink process ID, HARQ feedback enabled/disabled indicator, Sidelink identification information including cast type indicator, Source Layer-1 ID and Destination Layer-1 ID, and Sidelink other information including CSI request, a priority, a communication range requirement and Zone ID.
+Sidelink transmission information: Sidelink transmission information included in an SCI for an SL-SCH transmission or SL-PRS transmission with or without SL-SCH transmission on SL-PRS shared resource pool as specified in clause 8.3 and 8.4 of TS 38.212 [9] consists of Sidelink HARQ information including NDI, RV, Sidelink process ID, HARQ feedback enabled/disabled indicator, Sidelink identification information including cast type indicator, Source Layer-1 ID and Destination Layer-1 ID, and Sidelink other information including CSI request, SL-PRS request, SL-PRS resource ID, a priority, a communication range requirement and Zone ID.

+SL-PRS dedicated resource pool: A sidelink resource pool which can be used for transmission of SL-PRS and cannot be used for transmission of PSSCH.

+SL-PRS shared resource pool: A sidelink resource pool which can be used for transmission of both SL-PRS and PSSCH.

+SL-PRS transmission information on SL-PRS dedicated resource pool: SL-PRS transmission information on SL-PRS dedicated resource pool is included in an SCI for an SL-PRS transmission on SL-PRS dedicated resource pool, as specified in TS 38.212 [9], consisting of

+- SL-PRS identification information, including cast type indicator, source ID and destination ID;

+- SL-PRS transmission other information, including SL-PRS priority, SL-PRS request, SL-PRS resource ID and resource reservation period.

 Special Cell: For Dual Connectivity operation the term Special Cell refers to the PCell of the MCG or the PSCell of the SCG depending on if the MAC entity is associated to the MCG or the SCG, respectively.
 Otherwise the term Special Cell refers to the PCell.
 A Special Cell supports PUCCH transmission and contention-based Random Access, and is always activated.

 Timing Advance Group: A group of Serving Cells that is configured by RRC and that, for the cells with a UL configured, using the same timing reference cell and the same Timing Advance value.
 A Timing Advance Group containing the SpCell of a MAC entity is referred to as Primary Timing Advance Group (PTAG), whereas the term Secondary Timing Advance Group (STAG) refers to other TAGs.